-Features of a WAV
+Features of a Wheelchair Accessible Vehicle (WAV)

 Key to a WAV being suitable to meet your needs is the available access options for the wheelchair user, and the space and layout inside, including any passenger seats for carers and the rest of your family.